Ketel Marte Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in MLB.
+- The Dodgers' 4.21 team ERA ranks 16th among all league pitching staffs.

-- The Dodgers have the 16th-ranked team ERA among all MLB pitching staffs (4.23).
+- Dodgers pitchers combine to rank 13th in baseball in home runs given up (154 total, 1.2 per game).

-- Dodgers pitchers combine to give up 153 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Pepiot will make his first start of the season for the Dodgers.

 © 2023 Data Skrive.
 All rights reserved.